eProsima/AML-IP/amlip_docs/rst/user_manual/scenarios/collaborative_learning.rst

 ###############################

 In this :term:`Scenario`, multiple nodes working on the same problem share their locally obtained models with each other, without the need to share the private datasets with which they were trained.
-This intends to lead towards the requested model.
+This intends to lead towards a more complex and accurate model.
 It leverages the :ref:`user_manual_dds_rpc` communication protocol/paradigm in order to exchange all required information (model requests/replies) in an efficient way.

 .. figure:: /rst/figures/collaborative_learning_scenario.png